 - Obtain a full medical evaluation if you or any of your passengers suffer what seem like even the most minor injuries.

 Basically, you need to make sure that you do what’s necessary to protect your legal rights.
-If you or someone you love has been injured in a car accident that was caused by someone else, you should also make sure to contact Bernstein & Poisson today to schedule a free initial consultation.
+If you or someone you love has been injured in a car accident that was caused by someone else, you should also make sure to contact an injury attorney at Bernstein & Poisson today to schedule a free initial consultation.